Orlaith Rafter

-Orlaith Rafter is an actor, novelist and playwright of Irish descent.
+Orlaith Rafter is an actor and playwright.
 She is known to television viewers as the character Robin McKenna in long-running soap opera Fair City.

 She was interviewed for the special A Fair City for Love.
-She is on record as saying she is nothing like her screen character in Fair City.
+She said she is nothing like her screen character in Fair City.
 Cars do not interest her and neither do material things.

-While away from Fair City, She wrote her first play, Mercury Memory.
-She is also experimenting with novel writing but intends to eventually return to the screen.
+While away from Fair City, she wrote her first play, Mercury Memory.
+In 2009, she experimented with novel writing but intended to return to the screen.

-She married IT worker Mick Quinlan in 2011.
+She married software engineer Mick Quinlan in 2011.